Stress Awareness Day 201906 Nov, 20194 minutes

-The first step to controlling stress is to know the symptoms of stress but recognising stress symptoms may be harder than you think.
-Most of us are so used to being stressed, we often don't know we are stressed until we are at the breaking point.
+The first step to controlling stress is to know the symptoms of stress, but recognizing stress symptoms may be harder than you think.
+Most of us are so used to being stressed; we often don't know we are stressed until we are at the breaking point.

 What are the symptoms of stress?

-Stress can affect all aspects of your life, including your emotions, behaviours, thinking ability, and physical health.
+Stress can affect all aspects of your life, including your emotions, behaviors, thinking ability, and physical health.
 No part of the body is immune as illustrated in the infographic above.
-But, because people handle stress differently, symptoms of stress can vary.
-Symptoms can be vague and maybe the same as those caused by medical conditions.
-So it is important to discuss them with your doctor.
+But because people handle stress differently, symptoms of stress can vary.
+Symptoms can be vague and may be the same as those caused by medical conditions.
+So, it is important to discuss them with your doctor.
 You may experience any of the following symptoms of stress.

-The Health & Safety Executive (HSE) has identified six main sources of stress in a workplace environment, which impact not only individual health but also organisational health.
+The Health & Safety Executive (HSE) has identified six main sources of stress in a workplace environment, which impact not only individual health but also organizational health.
 These are:

-1. Demands (workload, finances, work pattern and work environment)
+- Demands (workload, finances, work pattern, and work environment)

-3. Support (from the organisation, line manager and colleagues)
+- Support (from the organization, line manager, and colleagues)

-4. Relationship (promoting positive working to avoid conflict and dealing with unacceptable behaviour)
+- Relationship (promoting positive working to avoid conflict and dealing with unacceptable behavior)

-5. Role (if employees understand their role and whether the organisation ensures that they do not have conflicting roles)
+- Role (if employees understand their role and whether the organization ensures that they do not have conflicting roles)